Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: DMFT Results for a Driven-Dissipative Bose-Hubbard Lattice

 \subsection{Steady State Local Density Matrix and Population Inversion}

 We now discuss the occupation properties of the stationary state distribution in the normal phase.
 For a lattice problem computing the full many-body density matrix can be done only for very small systems.
-Nevertheless, within our Open-DMFT/NCA approach, describing the thermodynamic limit of infinitely-many sites, we can compute the reduced steady-state density matrix of a given site of the lattice, say site $i=0$, obtained by performing a partial trace on all other sites, namely $\rho_s = \tr_{j\neq0} \rho_{\rm latt,s}$.
-This corresponds to the steady-state density matrix of the Open-DMFT self-consistent quantum impurity model \eqref{eqn:S_eff} and thus of the non-Markovian map $\mathcal{\hat{V}}$ \eqref{eq:vMap} and it obeys Eq. (\ref{eqchnca:ss_equation}).

-This reduced on-site stationary density matrix allows to study the change of the local populations of bosons due to hopping processes, which is completely inaccessible in Gutzwiller mean-field theory.
+Nevertheless, within our DMFT/NCA approach, describing the thermodynamic limit of infinitely-many sites, we can compute the reduced steady-state density matrix of a given site of the lattice, say site $i=0$, obtained by performing a partial trace on all other sites, namely $\rho_s = \tr_{j\neq0} \rho_{\rm latt,s}$.
+This corresponds to the steady-state density matrix of the DMFT self-consistent quantum impurity model \eqref{eqn:S_eff} and thus of the non-Markovian map $\mathcal{\hat{V}}$ \eqref{eq:vMap} and it obeys Eq. (\ref{eqchnca:ss_equation}).
+This reduced on-site stationary density matrix allows to study the change of the local populations of bosons due to hopping processes, which is completely missed by Gutzwiller mean-field theory.
 Also, for open systems these hopping processes enable new, effective dissipative channels.
 For example a particle can be injected from the Markovian environment on one site, hop to another site and escape the system, rather than just being created and annihilated on the same site.
-Those processes are captured by our Open-DMFT approach and mimicked by the non-Markovian environment $\Delta$ and unlock interesting new physics which we are going to discuss here.
+Those processes are captured by our DMFT approach and mimicked by the non-Markovian environment $\Delta$ and unlock interesting new physics which we are going to discuss here.